-Semaglutide and Tirzepatide are GLP-1 (and GIP) receptor agonists studied for weight management, glycemic control, and metabolic optimization.
+Semaglutide is a GLP-1 receptor agonist studied for weight management, glycemic control, and metabolic optimization.
 Physician-reviewed.
 Prescription required.

 | Mechanism | Biological Effect |